How to apply in the UiO online application service

 Step 1 : My profile (contact information)

 Enter your correct postal address in your home country.
 Please make sure to enter your complete home address (and not address of your university):

 - Register your street address and number correctly in the field "Address Line 1".

 - Enter both postal code/zip code AND name of city in the field "Postal Code - City".
-Please also enter state/province (if applicable)
+Please also enter state/province.

 - Choose country from the menu.

 Click on "OK - save" to continue.
 You will then be directed to the application page.

 Please note: If it is not the first time you log in, you must go to the "My profile" section from the top menu.

 Step 2: My application

 To complete the application you must choose/confirm the faculty and the level for your exchange and list the courses you plan to take:

-- Faculty and level: Choose faculty and level (bachelor or master) from the meny towards the bottom of the page.
+- Faculty and level: Choose faculty and level (bachelor or master) from the menu towards the bottom of the page.
 The choices available will depend on the exchange agreement you are nominated on (some students will have only one choice).

 - List of courses: List the courses you wish to take in order of preference in the box at the bottom of the page called "Extra Information".